-- Research and Analysis on the effectiveness and sustainability of citizen organizations and public institutions among others to be identified issues. - Strengthening Collaborations and Networks among CSOs, private sector and the government. - Capacity Building and Technical Assistance.
-To ensure that organizations are able to carry their mandates, continuous support on various issues is needed to build on the organizational capacity to implement various interventions at different levels.
+- Research and Analysis on the effectiveness and sustainability of citizen organizations and public institutions among others to be identified issues. - Strengthening Collaborations and Networks among CSOs, the private sector, and the government. - Capacity Building and Technical Assistance.
+To ensure that organizations can carry out their mandates, continuous support on various issues is needed to build on the organizational capacity to implement various interventions at different levels.